 So we developed with our partner Join-the-Pipe.org the ambitious “Bottles & Pumps Project”; to give all kids in Africa their own, private water bottle.
-The bottles come free of charge, they are payed for by our sponsors.
+The bottles come free of charge, they are paid for by our sponsors.
 To transport the bottles to the communities for free, we simply put them into the pipes of the BluePump!

 The Pump Crisis is not yet solved...
-The next important step is to create more awareness at Governments and NGOs to stop with poor quality rusting pumps and change to durable BluePumps to make BlueZones with durable Bottles & Pumps.
+The next important step is to create more awareness among Governments and NGOs to stop with poor quality rusting pumps and change to durable BluePumps to make BlueZones with durable Bottles & Pumps.

-Let’s hope that all NGOs and donors will understand one day that it’s wiser to invest in a solution that is sustainable and makes people happy for a life-time, even when this cost a bit more in the beginning.
+Let’s hope that all NGOs and donors will understand one day that it’s wiser to invest in a solution that is sustainable and makes people happy for a lifetime, even when this cost a bit more in the beginning.

-Paul van Beers: My role in the FairWater Foundation is to further elaborate on Research & Development of the BluePump and to co-ordinate the projects of FairWater sponsors.
+Paul van Beers: My role in the FairWater Foundation is to further elaborate on Research & Development of the BluePump and to coordinate the projects of FairWater sponsors.
 Some more about my working experience.
-I worked for Universities, Consultancies, World Bank, Governments and international NGOs in Rural & Peri-Urban Water Supply projects in Africa and lived for many years in Burkina Faso, Mauritania, Mozambique, Kenya and Angola.
+I worked for Universities, Consultancies, World Bank, Governments and international NGOs in Rural & Peri-Urban Water Supply projects in Africa and lived for many years in Burkina Faso, Mauritania, Mozambique, Kenya, and Angola.
 I did many studies to rural water supply in Benin, Brazil, Cameroon, Chad, Ethiopia, Gambia, Ghana, Malawi, Mali, Senegal, South Africa, South Sudan, Sierra Leone, Swaziland, Tanzania and in Zambia.

 Sureyya Gök, is the Co-founder and director of the FairWater Foundation.
 Apart from her professional career as Director of Finance of the EMEA (Europe, Middle East & Africa) Branch of an international company in Amsterdam, Sureyya has also a passion for social work.
-From 2006 to 2013 she was also a municipal councilor in The Netherlands, with a special focus on how to contribute to better conditions for children and elderly people and active in the Multi Ethnical Network for Women (MEV) to empower women with ethnical background.
+From 2006 to 2013 she was also a municipal councilor in The Netherlands, with a special focus on how to contribute to better conditions for children and elderly people and active in the Multi Ethnical Network for Women (MEV) to empower women with a foreign background.

 Feel free to contact us if you have any questions, or if you would like to be a sponsor of a BluePump in Africa, or would like to become a FairWater partner and start with your own BlueZone in Africa.